michaeltoth/projects/LendingClub.md

 prop.test(c(dflt_o,dflt_r), c(count_o,count_r), alternative = "less")
 ```

-The p-value of the first test was 6.377*10^-12 and the p-value for the second test was 3.787*10^-8, indicating that the differences in both of these proportions are very statistically significant.
+The p-value of the first test was 6.377\*10^-12 and the p-value for the second test was 3.787\*10^-8, indicating that the differences in both of these proportions are very statistically significant.
 Although the differences in the default probabilities are somewhat small, on the order of 1.5%, the number of data points is in the high tens of thousands, which contributes to the significance.
-Given this result, we can safely conclude that similar differences in default probabilities for other factors should also be significant, so long as a similar quantity of data points is available.
+Given this result, we can generally conclude that similar differences in default probabilities for other factors should also be significant, so long as a similar quantity of data points is available.

-**Note:** for the remaining analysis, the analysis code for each variable becomes a bit repetitive, so I will present only the results.
-If you are interested to see the code used to generate the results, you will find it in the appendix at the bottom of this post.
+**Note:** for the remaining analysis, the code for each variable becomes a bit repetitive, so in the interest of minimizing the length of this post I will present only the results.
+If you are interested to see the actual code, you will find it in the appendix at the bottom of this post.
 You can also read the [complete code on Github](https://github.com/michaeltoth/lending_club/blob/master/LendingClub.R).

 <br>
 ####Debt to Income Ratio
-Debt to income ratio shows the ratio between the borrowers monthly debt payment and monthly income.
-This was a continuous variable, and I bucketed into 5% increments to better see the effect on loan performance.
-As we might expect, there is a steady increase in the percentage of non-performing loans as DTI increases, reflecting the constraints that increased debt put onto ability to repay:
+Debt to income ratio indicates the ratio between a borrowers monthly debt payment and monthly income.
+This was originally formatted as a continuous numerical variable, but I bucketed it into 5% increments to better visualize the effect on loan performance.
+As we might expect, there is a steady increase in the percentage of non-performing loans as DTI increases, reflecting the constraints that increased debt put onto borrower ability to repay:

 |               | 0% - 5% | 5% - 10% | 10% - 15% | 15% - 20% | 20% - 25% | 25% - 30% | 30% - 35% |
 |---------------|---------|----------|-----------|-----------|-----------|-----------|-----------|